takhs91/raft-py3/report.md

 5. Restart the previously 3 crashed nodes
 6. Send some request to the new leader, the will be replicated and commited
 7. Restart the previsously 2 crashed nodes
-8. The leader will replace their uncommited logs that conflict with the leaer log
+8. The leader will replace their uncommited logs that conflict with the leader log